June 10 & 11, 2026 – Music City Center, Nashville, Tennessee, USA

 The Verdict on Legal Risks

-Partner, Bowman and Brooke
+Co-Managing Partner, Bowman and Brooke

 Clayton Callen is a seasoned trial lawyer and litigator who represents companies in complex, high-stakes commercial, product liability, and general negligence litigation.
 This includes significant experience representing motor vehicle, commercial truck and heavy equipment manufacturers, sellers and operators.
 Callen has successfully represented clients in state and federal courts across the country, including trying cases to jury verdict in five states and presenting appellate oral argument in four states.
 He also has extensive experience advising clients in mediation and arbitration proceedings.
 In his free time, Callen enjoys spending time with his wife and five sons, almost any outdoor activity and watching and playing sports.